Admidio/admidio/README.md

 2. Copy the folder "adm_program" and the "index.php" from the new version.
 3. Update the "adm_plugins" folder with the newly delivered plugins.
 4. Access the "index.php" in your Admidio folder to initiate the update.
-5. Adjust the theme in the "adm_theme" folder if necessary.
+5. Update or replace the theme in the "adm_theme" folder.

 If you're updating from version 2.x or 3.x to version 4.x, please review our [special update instructions](https://www.admidio.org/dokuwiki/doku.php?id=en:2.0:update_to_version_4).